ckempke/UnityTerrainGeneration/docs/generation.md

 Plate tectonics as it occurs on Earth may not be a universal phenomenon; science is ongoing about its existence (or lack of same) on other worlds.

+### Volcanism

+Volcanos are a more local effect, especially if you broaden the definition to anytime magma, ash, or hot materials are brought to the surface.
+They occur around continental plate edges (e.g. the Pacific "Ring of Fire"), often on the uplifted (higher) side of a subduction zone.
+Those tend to be the clustered ones you see in mountain ranges, like the numerous volcanoes in the Cascade range of the U.S. Pacific Northwest.
+But volcanoes can form anywhere that there's a sufficient "hot spot" below the earth's crust.
+Hot spot volcanoes like this are often responsible for island chains--for example, Hawaii's islands were formed by repeated volcanic eruptions of a hot spot as the tectonic plate moved over it.
+They can also be absolutely massive, such as the super-volcanos that formed the Yellowstone caldera and Lake Toba.